jayaramcloud/lidoku-docs/openedx-setup/OPEN_EDX_DEVELOPMENT.md

 tutor config save --set ENABLE_WEB_PROXY=true
 ```

-To stop the dev containers run the command
+Once you run the command ```tutor dev launch```, it will automatically install the docker images and run the dev server automatically.

+At any point of time, you can run the following command to stop the dev server.
+This will stop all the docker containers as well
 ```bash
 tutor dev stop
 ```

-To start the dev containers run the command
+You can start the dev server by running the following command.
+This will start the dev containers as well
 ```bash
 tutor dev start
 ```